 “A funeral in a dream is not about the future.
 It is a sacred ritual of completion by which the psyche marks an important crossing and gives it a form.”

-You Are at the Funeral of a Loved One
+You are at the funeral of a loved one

-If the farewell is calm — you have a mature acceptance of changes; it’s worth valuing as an inner resource.
-If you weep — tears are needed for a real farewell; it’s worth not holding them back, neither by social norms nor by your own “grown-up mind.”
-If you see “that former one” — in your soul you are taking leave of the image of this person as they used to be for you, and it’s worth letting this image go with gratitude.
-If there are many people nearby — you have a community grieving alongside you; it’s worth valuing, not staying alone with your feelings.
+If you see the one they used to be, in your soul you are taking leave of the image of this person as they used to be for you.
+Let this image go, with gratitude.
+If many people are nearby, you have a community grieving alongside you.
+Value it; do not stay alone with your feelings.
 What this gathering inevitably presupposes is the death of a loved one in a dream.

 Ask yourself: “With which loved one is the former form of our relationship ending — and how can I carry this transition with respect for what was?”